ArijitGuha0179/Song-Recommender/Model-documentation.md

 The recommendation algorithm works as follows:

-- Preprocess the genre and song data using clustering techniques (KMeans) to create clusters of similar songs.
+- Preprocess the genre and song data using **KMeans Clustering Technique** to create clusters of similar songs.
 - For each seed song provided by the user:
    - Retrieve the song information from the local dataset or the Spotify API.
    - Calculate the mean vector of the song features.